-It’s estimated that 48 million Americans live with some type of hearing loss.
+It’s estimated that 48 million people in the United States live with some type of hearing loss.
 For many people, hearing loss may affect their ability to participate in conversations with loved ones and to be more in tune with their surroundings.

-With Bluetooth technology, devices can wirelessly receive signals from a device like a cellphone or Smart TV and send the sounds directly into the ear at a safe, preferred volume.
+With Bluetooth technology, hearing aids can wirelessly receive signals from a device like a cellphone or smart TV and send the sounds directly into the ear at a safe, preferred volume.
 That means no more turning the TV volume to the max to hear it.